pokwir/Statistical_Modeling/README.md

 ## Future Goals
 ---
-I would chose another city that i'm familiar with like New York, where I have sound geographical knowledge, but also a better sample in terms of depth and size.
+I would chose multiple cities to get a diverse range of data but also a better sample in terms of depth and size.